EvaKra/request-stats/README.md

 ## Stats Table
  The stats table contains:
 * one entry per hour and per customer ID
-* the the number of valid requests
+* the number of valid requests
 * the number of invalid requests

 ## Usage